Nanamite/Drowsiness_detection/README.md

 #### organize_Data.py

-This was used to organize the kaggle dataset to the one seen in the folder data
+This was used to organize the kaggle dataset to the one seen in the folder data. *Note*: this requires the kaggle dataset to be downloaded in this directory as kaggle_dataset to work

 #### prepare_data.py